andijakl/universal-beacon/README.md

 Alternatively, use the NuGet Package Manager console as described here: https://www.nuget.org/packages/UniversalBeaconLibrary

-To try the Windows 10 example app, download the complete library package from this site.
+To try the Xamarin (Android / UWP) or Windows 10 (UWP) example apps, download the complete library package from this site.

 ## Version History

+### 3.1.0 - August 2017
+* Improve events provided by cross-platform interop code to surface more events to the custom app implementation.
+Based on these improvements, the UWP example app now again correctly displays status and error messages.
+* Adds BeaconAdded event to the BeaconManager class
+* Updated sample code to also include handling Proximity Beacon frames (iBeacon compatible)
+* UWP Sample app handles additional Bluetooth error status codes

-### 3.0.0 - August 2017, coming soon!
+### 3.0.0 - August 2017
 * Port from UWP to .NET Standard 1.3, for cross platform compatibility to Windows, Linux, Mac and Xamarin (iOS, Android)
 * Library split into core .NET Standard library, plus platform extension libraries for Android and UWP
 * New Xamarin example app for Android and UWP